jonathanhogg/flitter/docs/physics.md

 ```

 Note that the `strength` coefficients for the `!electrostatic` and `!collision`
-force appliers is "eased in" by increasing these linearly over the first 10
+force appliers are "eased in" by increasing them linearly over the first 10
-beats of the simulation.
-This allows particles with overlapping start positions
+beats.
+This allows any particles with overlapping start positions to gently
-to gently move apart at the beginning.
+move apart at the beginning.